Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Experimental Results

 \ignore{Fig.~\ref{fig:total}(b) illustrates the required total memory storage, which encompasses the permutation key size and the model size.
 In VGG-16, the model size of 215\,GB was reduced to 27\,GB, providing a 7.9$\times$ savings.
 The optimized CONV1-10 were decreased by 3307$\times$, while the common CONV11-13 layers remained at 27\,GB.
 In ResNet-20, the proposed network was able to save 2$\times$ as much space by reducing conventional network's model size from 31\,GB to 16\,GB, where CONV1-9 layers underwent 3416$\times$ of optimization.
 In ResNet-18, the model size was reduced from 14\,GB to 7\,GB, resulting in a 2$\times$ savings.
 The model size of the optimized CONV1-5 layers was decreased by 3612$\times$.
 When including the key size, the overall efficiency of the proposed network shows a reduction of 2.1-7.9$\times$ in memory storage.}

-In Fig.~\ref{fig:total}(b), memory storage required for both switching keys and model weights are illustrated.
+\ignore{In Fig.~\ref{fig:total}(b), memory usage required for both switching keys and model weights are illustrated. } In Fig.~\ref{fig:total}(b), memory usage required for storing key-switching public keys and model weights, and input/output ciphertexts are illustrated.
 VGG-16 shows the most significant reduction, with its model size dropping from 215\,GB to 27\,GB, an 8-fold decrease.
-The proposed convolutions, specifically CONV1-10, contribute to a 3307$\times$ reduction.
+Hyena, specifically for CONV1-10, contribute to a 3307$\times$ reduction.
 ResNet-20's model is halved, dropping from 31\,GB to 16\,GB, with the optimized CONV1-9 sections achieving a 3416$\times$ reduction. \ignore{Similarly, ResNet-18 is cut down by half, from 14\,GB to 7\,GB, thanks to CONV1-5, which undergoes a 3612$\times$ decrease.
 Considering the key size, the proposed networks reduce memory storage between 2.1 to 7.9$\times$.} {Similarly, MobileNetV1 is reduced from 36\,GB to 6\,GB, thanks to CONV1-24, which undergoes a 2482$\times$ decrease.
-Including the key size, the proposed networks reduce the total memory storage by 2.1-7.9$\times$.} Fig.~\ref{fig:total}(c) shows the communication cost reduction for linear layers. {The proposed convolution helps reduce the total communication cost by 1.7-2.0$\times$.} \ignore{As demonstrated in Table~\ref{summary}, eliminating plaintext decomposition results in a twofold reduction of input ciphertext, leading to a saving of 1.7-2.0$\times$ across the three networks.}
+Including the key size and input/output ciphertexts, the proposed networks reduce the total memory storage by 2.1-7.9$\times$.} Fig.~\ref{fig:total}(c) shows the communication cost reduction for linear layers.
+Hyena helps reduce the total communication cost by 1.4-1.5$\times$, decreasing from 543\,MB, 93.8\,MB, and 1203\,MB to 368\,MB, 67.8\,MB, and 812\,MB for VGG-16, ResNet-20, and MobileNetV1, respectively.

+\ignore{As demonstrated in Table~\ref{summary}, eliminating plaintext decomposition results in a twofold reduction of input ciphertext, leading to a saving of 1.7-2.0$\times$ across the three networks.}

 \ignore{There is no decrease in accuracy; it is the same as when using Gazelle.
 Since MPC is assumed, the existing neural network structure is not modified.
 Since the encoded filter value can be recovered without approximation, convolution is carried out using the original filter value, meaning that the proposed structure has no impact on accuracy.}